 The MIDI Activity Monitor gives you feedback about how MIDI is entering and leaving your device.

-The four LED dots will light green indicating the presence of ActiveSensing MIDI messages, and red for all other messages.
+The four LED dots will light green indicating the presence of Active Sensing and MIDI clock messages, and red for all other messages.
 Click on the dots to reveal the complete MIDI Monitor.